- The centre of Rome doesn’t lend itself to cycling: there are steep hills, treacherous cobbled roads and the traffic is terrible.

 To hire a scooter, prices range from about €30 to €120 depending on the size of the vehicle.
 Reliable operators:

 - Blue lines denote pay-and-display parking – get tickets from meters (coins only) and tabacchi (tobacconist’s shops).

-- Expect to pay up to €1.20 per hour between 8am and 8pm (11pm in some places).
+- Expect to pay up to €1.20 per hour between 8am and 8pm (11pm in some places) in central areas.
 After 8pm (or 11pm) parking is free until 8am the next morning.